kenahoo/RHadoop-Wiki/Home.md

 Questions: you can use the above address or, if you don't mind sharing your question with everyone, just  [create a new issue](https://github.com/RevolutionAnalytics/RHadoop/issues/new) and tag it as type-question.

 ## News

-8/10/2011 - Wiki gone live
+9/29/2011 - Version 1.0.1 available - fixes some minor defects with R CMD check tests on the packages 8/10/2011 - Wiki gone live